 Mindworks meditation expert Trungram Gyalwa says that the more you give to those around you, the more you gain.
 Children’s meditation helps them learn how to share their love with other children.
 They become more patient and understanding, listen more readily to others and empathize with them.
 One study cited in Slate Magazine “looked at the effectiveness of the Mindful Schools program on around 400 low-income, mostly minority elementary-school students.
 It found that after five weeks of regular mindfulness sessions, teachers reported that students became more focused, participatory, and caring.”
 Clearly, mindful children have the tools they need to be happy children.
 For more information, check out our post Beginner’s Guide to Meditation.

 Isn’t it time you introduced your kids to children’s meditation?
-The Mindworks: Guided Meditation App offers valuable resources for you and your kids, with inspirational Daily Cup contemplations, talks, guided meditations and more.
+Mindworks Meditation Courses offer valuable resources for you and your kids, with inspirational talks, guided meditations and more.